brianmarkpeters/CHIP_BASED_SYNTHESIZERS/TIA SYNTH/README.md

 ------------------------------------------------------------------------------------------

 Thanks for your interest in my TIA Synth.
-There's a video below that covers all of the features I included on the synthesizer.
+Here's a video that covers all of the features I included on the synthesizer.

 ------------------------------------------------------------------------------------------